ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 ```

 If you don't care about the details of the `ActionResult`, rather the validation result, `onUpdate` is triggered just before the form update is being applied, and gives you the option to modify the validation result in `form`, or `cancel()` the update altogether.
 You have also access to the form's `HTMLFormElement` with `formEl`.

-This is the event you should use with a single-page application (SPA) if you want to validate the data. see [the SPA page](/concepts/spa) for details.

 ### onUpdated